Blog

 The Technical Limits of the Monolithic Model

-The Composable and Decoupled Architecture Alternative
+The Alternative of Composable and Decoupled Architecture

-ProductivIA's Architectural Response
+The Architectural Response of ProductivIA

 At the heart of this ecosystem, the Assistant application acts as the central orchestrator.
-Thanks to a standardized service mechanism called assistant_services, each application on the platform (whether for document management, writing, or planning) exposes its features.
+Thanks to a standardized service mechanism called assistant_services, each application on the platform (whether document management, writing, or scheduling) exposes its features.
 The Assistant can thus trigger cross-functional actions without the applications needing to be coded in silos.

 Back to blog